mull-codes/Too-Many-Daves/README.md

 Group Member GitHub : https://github.com/AdamGuerin

-How to run Too Many Daves?
+<b>How to run Too Many Daves?</b><br/>

-▶ Extract all files
+▶ Extract all files<br/>

-▶ Copy TooManyDave.dat to TooManyDaves/bin/Debug or copy it to the installation directory of TooManyDaves.exe folder
+▶ Copy TooManyDave.dat to TooManyDaves/bin/Debug or copy it to the installation directory of TooManyDaves.exe folder<br/>

-▶ Copy RandomBabyNames.dat to TooManyDaves/bin/Debug or copy it to the installation directory of TooManyDaves.exe folder
+▶ Copy RandomBabyNames.dat to TooManyDaves/bin/Debug or copy it to the installation directory of TooManyDaves.exe folder<br/>
 ▶ Run programm